flutter/website/src/docs/cookbook/plugins/play-video.md

 ---
 title: Play and pause a video
 prev:
-  title: Storing key-value data on disk
+  title: Store key-value data on disk
   path: /docs/cookbook/persistence/key-value
 next:
-  title: Take a picture using the Camera
+  title: Take a picture using the camera
   path: /docs/cookbook/plugins/picture-using-camera
 ---

 Playing videos is a common task in app development, and Flutter apps are no exception.
-In order to play videos, the Flutter team provides the [`video_player`]({{site.pub-pkg}}/video_player) plugin.
+To play videos, the Flutter team provides the [`video_player`]({{site.pub-pkg}}/video_player) plugin.
 You can use the `video_player` plugin to play videos stored on the file system, as an asset, or from the internet.

 On iOS, the `video_player` plugin makes use of [`AVPlayer`](https://developer.apple.com/documentation/avfoundation/avplayer) to